Scaling Django Where to put business logic

 Notes on abstraction¶

-- If you're putting something the database, use as little abstraction as possible
+- If you're putting something the database, use as little abstraction as possible- no DRF modelviewsets

 - ?????????